 There was a footnote about using acid-free paper “subject to availability,” which wasn’t a dodge.
 At the time, acid-free papers were not widely available.
 They are now widespread.
 The notepad on your desk is almost certainly acid-free, and likely so are the post-its beside it.
 The paper in your printer is acid-free.
 The hand towels in the bathrooms here at ReCAP are acid-free, and not just because we’re that focused on preservation (though, let’s face it, we are), but because after 25 years, the paper industry has retooled.
 Things really changed.

-Like many of these stories, there’s a woman whose name you’ve never heard who deserves credit, and there are institutions who put their weight behind her.
-I think it takes both, every time, to make a difference.
-A spark and a hearth, a bright idea and a place for it to grow… and also keep it from taking down the whole house, a realistic concern in case, because Ellen McCrady was a dynamo.
+Like many of these stories, there’s a person whose name you’ve never heard who deserves credit, and there are institutions who put their weight behind her.
+I think it takes both, every time, to make progress.
+A motivated person and network of support, spark and a hearth, a bright idea and a place for it to grow… and also keep that spark from burning down the house, a realistic concern in this case, because Ellen McCrady was on fire.

 [Written at the request of my alma matter for their project, “Books and Destruction: Honoring Banned Books Week,” during August 2015.]

 Libraries and archives are frequent targets in war and conflict.
 Institutions that support the rule of law, encourage the exploration of ideas and identity, and stand for intellectual freedom are a grace threat to regimes that seek to control all aspects of public and private life.